 Emergency ground ambulance services do not require precertification and are allowed regardless of whether the Provider is an In-Network or Out-of-Network Provider.
-An Out-of-Network Provider, however, may still balance-bill for the difference between the amount billed and the amount this Plan will cover.
+An Out-of-Network Provider, however, may still balance-bill for the difference between the amount billed and the amount this Plan will cover, unless it is a Surprise Billing Claim.
 A Medical Necessity determination, or even precertification, does not prevent Balance Billing.

 Non-Emergency ambulance services are subject to Medical Necessity reviews.
 When using an air ambulance for non-Emergency transportation, the Claims Administrator reserves the right to select the air ambulance Provider.
 If you do not use the air ambulance Provider selected, no benefits will be available.
-Please note that an Out-of-Network Provider may bill you for any charges that exceed the Maximum Allowed Amount.
+Please note that an Out-of-Network Provider may bill you for any charges that exceed the Maximum Allowed Amount, unless it is a Surprise Billing Claim.
 Please see the "Schedule of Benefits" for the maximum benefit.